We’re open everyday 24/7

 Finally, the Yale Journal of Biology and Medicine mentions that people must change their lives if they want to fully leave drugs and alcohol behind.
 Many people want to return to their old lives but just exclude substances.

 This is not possible, as having the same variables in your life can cause you to relapse again.
-It is important that you are honest with yourself, commit to changing your life, and ask for help no matter how many times you lapse.
+You must be honest with yourself, commit to changing your life, and ask for help no matter how many times you lapse.
 This can prevent relapses in the future and allow for treatment adjustments that sustain recovery.